 How are the vendors inspected?

-The inspection includes completion of a standardized form, including photos of the produce or animals.
-Paperwork will be verified to ensure the food producer, farmer or rancher has submitted copies of insurance, certifications and any other required paperwork required of the state, city and market.
+The inspection includes completion of a standardized form, as well as photos of the produce or animals.
+Paperwork will be verified to ensure the food producer, farmer or rancher has submitted copies of insurance, certifications, and any other required paperwork required of the state, city and market.

 Who completes the inspections?

-An annual farm/ranch inspection is made by our Deputy Director; verifying the products available at the inspection are from the farm or ranch, are grown for the market as well as the growing methods utilized.
-If any of the Deputy Director’s questions remain unanswered, a follow-up visit will be scheduled with market manager and a verified farmer/rancher.
+The farm/ranch inspection is made by our leadership team.
+The inspection verifies that the products available at the market are grown at the farm or ranch, and ensures that the growing methods utilized meet our sustainability guidelines.
+If any of TFM’s questions remain unanswered, a follow-up visit will be scheduled with market manager and a verified farmer/rancher.
 A failure to comply fully will result in expulsion from the market/s.

 How do I know which vendors are inspected?